AbhishekTadaskar/Machine_Learning/README.md

 - **Unsupervised Learning** → Unlabeled data → Clustering & Association
 - **Reinforcement Learning** → Learn by interaction → Rewards & Penalties
 - **Deep Learning** → Neural networks for images, speech, and NLP

+---

+Would you like me to also **add a "Tools & Libraries" section** at the very end (like Scikit-learn → classical ML, TensorFlow/PyTorch → Deep Learning, OpenAI Gym → Reinforcement Learning) so it feels like a **complete professional README**?